 When the output is disabled, the time for the output to go from the programmed voltage to 0 is referred to as the ramp down (fall) time, and is adjustable from 00.0 to 99.9 seconds.
-The time setting affects the slope of the decrease in output voltage.
+The time setting affects the slope of the decrease in output voltage: it is added to the response time for "full load down" given in Table 1-1.
+This function is disabled when set to 0.

 - 1. Enter the menu (see PAR.
-3.2.2 and Table 3-3) and rotate the encoder until Voltage display shows shows (R.DNT) to access RAMP DOWN setting. - 2.
+3.2.2 and Table 3-3) and rotate the encoder until Voltage display shows (R.DNT) to access RAMP DOWN setting. - 2.
 Press ENTER key to view setting.